cameronhill1/skillofads/index.md

 - We're small by design - We value quality over quantity in all things, and we keep things simple so we're able to focus deeply on doing great work for the few, not the many.
 - "T-stacked" abilities - Before founding, Cameron, our principal, worked in all domains of the customer experience - from grassroots events and awareness-based promotions for major brands like Škoda and VW, to cutting his teeth in cold-calling and door-to-door sales (business and consumer), and even developing high-end websites and marketing funnels (from high-level strategy down to button-clicking and coding), before focusing in on digital advertising.
 - Fundamentals over flash - Technology trends, marketing tactics, and even entire advertising platforms come and go...
-But the fundamentals of business, sales, and human nature (, creativity... these) stay largely the same.
+But the fundamentals of business, sales, and human nature (, creativity, experimentation... these) stay largely the same.
 If you have a firm grasp of the fundamental principles, you can invent your own tactics.
 And if you don't - no chatbot or sneaky ad trickery (acrobatics) could possibly save you.

-(
-- Cameron is currently 23.
-If you're looking for "experience", we're not the agency for you.
-If you want results, we might be able to help.
-)

 ## The typical process

--
+- After filling out the form on this page, you'll get an email with a link to Cameron's calendar, where you can schedule a call.
+- We'll hop on the call and discuss your business.
+We'll go through a series of questions to understand your business and your goals, and to get a good feel for whether we'll be able to help you or not, and to see if it's a good fit.
+If not, we'll tell you.
+- If it is, we'll work through terms and come to a simple, win-win agreement as quickly as possible.
+Usually, this involves a 3-month initial commitment (to give the ads time to work themselves out), and performance-based pricing.
+If your funnel is unvalidated (has not previously been significantly profitable), or you need one built, there will be substantial setup and retainer fees until it's suitably profitable, at which point we can switch format.
+- Once that's out the way, we'll collect what we need from you and your team - like assets, account access, information on your business and customers - and get to work, starting at high level strategy and working down to the nitty gritty.
+We'll begin testing and experimenting as soon as possible, and we'll look to scale as soon as comfortably profitable.
+- You and your team will receive basic spending and ROI reports, we'll hop on calls occasionally when it's genuinely useful, and we'll invoice you in alignment with out agreement.
+Our partnership will likely be simple, effortless, and very mutually profitable.

 ## Caveats and final words

-(inc. the skill)
+- The primacy of the product - You don't need us to tell you that no matter how good the marketing is, if you have a subpar product or service, it won't be enough.
+Therefore, it's best if you don't seek to work with us if you're not proud of the core of your business.
+On the other hand, this is also one of the benefits of an advertising partner - it frees up bandwidth to focus on listening to the customer and improving their experience... and then everyone benefits even more.
+As a side note, this is the same reason why we keep our own marketing (ad and website) so minimal - it frees us up to focus more on our partners' ads.
+- Realistic expectations - ... no guarantee, no refunds...
+Digital ads aren’t valid for everyone, and I try to sniff that out before we even get on a call together, and won’t proceed after the call unless I feel confident.
+But it is still a gamble, and by proceeding, you understand that.
+- You have to lose before you can win - ... please don't gamble the last of your savings - you should be able to comfortable lose a decent chunk of change and just write it off as "testing budget" and "just another experiment".

 ## CTA